TIFFANY CARRELL

 Team learning dynamics and cultural adoption frameworks

-Building systems that not only teach, but transform how teams relate to each other and to AI.
+Building systems that transform how teams relate to each other and to AI.

 Predictive learning models and adaptive pathways